Military history

 Infantry were the first military forces in history.
-This warrior statuette demonstrates that military culture was an important part of historical societies, c.480 BC, Staatliche Antikensammlungen.
+This warrior statuette from Southern Italy illustrates the role of the military in historical societies, c.480 BC, Staatliche Antikensammlungen.

-Military history is the study of armed conflict in the history of humanity, and its impact on the societies, cultures and economies thereof, as well as the resulting changes to local and international relationships.
+Military history is the study of armed conflict in the history of humanity, and its impact on the societies, cultures, and economies thereof, as well as the resulting changes to local and international relationships.

-Professional historians normally focus on military affairs that had a major impact on the societies involved as well as the aftermath of conflicts, while amateur historians and hobbyists often take a larger interest in the details of battles, equipment, and uniforms in use.

 The essential subjects of military history study are the causes of war, the social and cultural foundations, military doctrine on each side, the logistics, leadership, technology, strategy, and tactics used, and how these changed over time.
-On the other hand, just war theory explores the moral dimensions of warfare, and to better limit the destructive reality caused by war, seeks to establish a doctrine of military ethics.
+On the other hand, just war theory explores the moral dimensions of warfare and, to limit the destructive reality of war, seeks to establish a doctrine of military ethics.

-As an applied field, military history has been studied at academies and service schools because the military command seeks to not repeat past mistakes, and improve upon its current performance by instilling an ability in commanders to perceive historical parallels during a battle, so as to capitalize on the lessons learned from the past.
+As an applied field, military history has been studied at academies and service schools because the military command seeks not to repeat past mistakes, and to improve upon its current performance by instilling an ability in commanders to perceive historical parallels during a battle, to capitalize on the lessons learned from the past.
 When certifying military history instructors the Combat Studies Institute deemphasizes rote detail memorization and focuses on themes and context in relation to current and future conflict, using the motto "Past is Prologue."

-The discipline of military history is dynamic, changing with development as much of the subject area as the societies and organisations that make use of it.
-The dynamic nature of the discipline of military history is largely due to the rapid change of military forces, and the art and science of managing them, as well as the frenetic pace of technological development that had taken place during the period known as the Industrial Revolution, and more recently in the nuclear and information ages.
-An important recent concept is the Revolution in Military Affairs (RMA) which attempts to explain how warfare has been shaped by emerging technologies, such as gunpowder.
+The discipline of military history is dynamic, changing with developments in the subject area as much as in the societies and organisations that make use of it.
+The dynamic nature of the discipline of military history is largely due to the rapid change of military forces.
+The art and science of managing them, as well as the frenetic pace of technological development that has taken place during the period known as the Industrial Revolution, and more recently in the nuclear and information ages.
+An important recent concept is the Revolution in Military Affairs (RMA), which attempts to explain how emerging technologies, such as gunpowder, have shaped warfare.
 It highlights the short outbursts of rapid change followed by periods of relative stability.